nvkiet/vPaint/README.md

 Features:

-- Use fingher to draw with custom color, width, opacity.
+- Use finger to draw with custom color, width, opacity.
 - Unlimited undo/redo.
 - Erase painting.
 - Share on Facebook, Email or save to photos album.